sap-tutorials/btp-dev-guidance/tutorials/add-test-cases/add-test-cases.md

 ## Prerequisites

 You have configured the access to your application.
-See [Add Authorization](add-authorization).
+Follow the steps in the [Add Authorization](add-authorization) tutorial that is part of the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) tutorial group.

 ### Add dependencies